purescript/purescript-bifunctors/docs/Module.md

 bifor_ :: forall t f a b c d.
 (Bifoldable t, Applicative f) => t a b -> (a -> f c) -> (b -> f d) -> f Unit
 ```

+A version of `bitraverse_` with the data structure as the first argument.

 #### `bisequence_`